vf375/ci2/A02/README.md

-The script decides whether the correct number of arguments was used.
-If not, it shows the proper input.
-If yes, it does a simple loop, which counts the number of lines and number of lines with the word "sed".
+The script decides whether the correct number of arguments (at least one) was used.
+If not, it shows the proper format.
+If yes, an object with the text file name as a class variable runs a simple loop, which counts the number of lines and also the number of lines with the word "sed".
 These numbers are printed at the end.